 (iii) the discharge is made as practice or training for a lawful purpose;

-(iv) the discharge and the location, time, and manner of the discharge are approved by the owner or operator of the firing range or training ground prior to the discharge; and
+(iv) the discharge and the location, time, and manner of the discharge are approved by the owner or operator of the firing range or training ground before the discharge; and

 (v) the discharge is not made in violation of Subsection (1).